Information on Second Collections:

 The Peter’s Pence Collection enables the Holy Father to respond with emergency financial assistance to requests for aid to the neediest throughout the world – those who suffer as a result of war, oppression and natural disasters.

 Retirement Fund for Religious

 This January collection is coordinated by the National Retirement Office (NRRO) and offers financial support for the day-to-day care of over 34,000 Catholic sisters, brothers, and religious order priests.
-The RFR collection is taken up in most parishes on the second weekend in December.
 Please visit the National Religious Retirement Office for more information.